 4. Sometimes it’s all about the Alabama Barbecue

 If your family loves to eat, Alabama is the place for you.
-Alabama has a reputation for some of the nation’s best barbecue, and was named the “Most BBQ Crazed State in the US” last year.
-Here are some of the top places to savor that “Sweet Home Alabama” BBQ flavor your family won’t want to miss:
+Alabama has a reputation for some of the nation’s best barbecue, and was named the “Most BBQ Crazed State in the US”.
+Here are some of the top places to take the kids in Alabama so they savor that “Sweet Home Alabama” BBQ flavors:

 Big Bob Gibson Bar-B-Q in Decatur: This restaurant has grown from Gibson’s backyard to a regional barbecue staple, garnering attention from media and cooking competitions around the country.
 Big Bob Gibson’s unique sauces are mayonnaise-based, and this, combined with meat smoked in hickory-fired brick pits, helped the restaurant take off and established white barbecue sauce as a North Alabama regional specialty.
 Four generations of the Gibson family have continued the restaurant’s tasty traditions.